rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 ## Debugging Methods with Metaclasses

-Debugging a class often involves inspecting the individual methods and adding extra debugging and logging logic to those.
-However, this can be tedious if you've do this over an over again.
-Instead you can write an inspection decorator and use a metaclass to dynamically add the decorator to all of the methods of your target class.
-You can simply detach the metaclass once you're done with debugging and don't want the extra logic in your target class.
+Debugging a class often involves inspecting the individual methods and adding extra debugging logic to those.
+However, this can get tedious if you've do this over an over again.
+Instead you can write an inspection decorator and use a metaclass to dynamically apply the decorator to all of the methods of your target class.
+Later on, you can simply detach the metaclass once you're done with debugging and don't want the extra logic in your target class.

 ```python
 from functools import wraps